Faculty and Staff

 Current Graduate Students and Research

 Michal began working for the Ethics and Public Affairs Program in 2013.
-She graduated from the University of Michigan in 2012 with a degree in Philosophy and Environmental Studies.
-Michal is currently pursuing the International Conservation and Development (ICD) program M.S. with hopes of getting involved in freshwater conservation efforts in the Patagonia region.
+She graduated from the University of Michigan in 2012 with a degree in Philosophy and Program in the Environment.
+Michal is currently pursuing her M.S. in Resource Conservation in the International Conservation and Development (ICD) program through the University of Montana's College of Forestry and Conservation.
+Her current research is focused on ranchers perceptions of climate change impacts on the hydrologic cycle in the Chilean Patagonia as well as ranchers interactions with soliciting water rights under Chile's free market natural resource policy.

 Former Graduates and Research